lus6-Jenny/lus6-Jenny.github.io/github_myprofile_updater/README.md

 # 🔥 News

-- Research Interests: Robotics, Autonomous Driving (especially SLAM, Localization, Place Recognition, ...)
+- Research Interests: Robotics, Autonomous Driving (especially Robot Learning, SLAM, Localization, Place Recognition, VLN, ...)

-- If you are interested in my research or have any questions, please feel free to contact me via [lusha@zju.edu.cn](mailto:lusha@zju.edu.cn).
+- If you are interested in my research or would like to collaborate, please feel free to contact me via [lusha@zju.edu.cn](mailto:lusha@zju.edu.cn).

 - I obtained my B.S. degree with a thesis entitled “[Design of a Lightweight Robotic Mule](https://hdl.handle.net/20.500.11811/10228)”,
   supervised by [Janet Dong](https://researchdirectory.uc.edu/p/dongjg) at the University of Cincinnati, America, in 2021.